rvnash/aoc2024/README.md

 mix run -e Dxx.run
 ```

-My appologies if anyone finds there way to this code, and the organization is so awful.
+My appologies if anyone finds their way to this code, and the organization is so awful.